jhaood/github-job-keywords/README.md

 The "TermExtractorService" Micro Service provides a Java API as opposed to a REST API that most other Micro Services provide.

 The application is broken into two top-level components:
-1) the "term extractor" service integrates 2 REST services (jobs from indeed.com and term-extraction from FiveFilters.com)
+1) the "term extractor" service integrates 2 REST services (jobs from indeed.com and keyword-extraction from FiveFilters.com)
-2) the web client which connects to the services.
+2) the web client which connects to the "term extractor" service.

 The service architecture leverages spring-data as the ORM that binds JPA entities to a MySQL database.
 Spring-web provides the RestTemplate and Jackson marshalling ObjectMapper to deserialize JSON responses pulled in by the rest-clients that hit the indeed.com and five-filters REST APIs.